-Coursework is mostly completed in the first two years of the program.
+Coursework is completed in the first two years of the program.
 The curriculum consists of courses that provide a comprehensive theoretical background in to genetics, genomics, cell biology and molecular biology.
 A wide spectrum of advanced elective courses chosen by the student and advisor to augment topics relevant to the individual's research.

 |GEN 503/504: Genetics Seminar